 Then drive to Swoyambhu, visit the worldís most glorious Buddhist Chaityas, Swoyambhunath Stupa.

 Swoyambhunath Stupa, built 2000 years ago situated on a hillock about 77 m above the level of the Kathmandu valley.
 Visitors will also have a grand view of the valley from this spot.
 The Stupa is also connected to the legend that surrounds the birth of Kathmandu.
-It is said that when the ancient lake was drained out to form the Kathmandu valley, the shining sunlight became Swyambhunath Stupa.
+It is said that when the ancient lake was drained out to form the Kathmandu valley, the shining sunlight became Swoyambhunath Stupa.
 On a regular day, you will find various groups of Buddhist monks, dressed in maroon, circling the complex.
 Every one of them will have the sacred prayer wheels in their hand unless they have not caught the fancies of scores of monkeys that inhabit the area.
 These irrelevant groups of monkeys play prank with tourists and monk and thus this shrine has been re-christened, Monkey Temple.

-Eventing (Visit Patan Durbar Square Patan Durbar Square)
+Evening (Visit Patan Durbar Square Patan Durbar Square)

 Patan Durbar Square boasts of many famous sites and unique architecture.
 Krishna Mandir in this Square was built to honor an incarnation of Vishnu.
 One of the best examples of stone architecture in the world, scenes from Mahabharat, Asia's greatest mythological war, are carved on the temple's walls.
 Home to traditional artists and sculptors, one can find more temples dedicated to Ganesh (the elephant-headed god), Shiva, Narsingha, Taleju, and others are located at Patan Durbar Square.

-COST (Vehicle Basis)
+TOUR COST (Vehicle Basis)